 You work on your doctorate independently at a faculty and usually choose your subject yourself.
 You are supervised by a professor, producing your dissertation under the guidance of this so-called Doktormutter or Doktorvater.
 This allows you to freely organise the duration of your dissertation and gives you flexible options if you wish to change your focus or topic while you are working on it.

 In a structured doctoral programme, you write your dissertation within a fixed curriculum in which the duration of your doctorate is clearly defined.
 You earn your doctorate within a Graduate Centre, receiving supervision from several professors.
 From the outset, you are in close contact with other doctoral researchers and supervisors, with whom you work on joint research projects.

 Before you apply, please find out whether your subject would match our university’s research profile.

 If you wish to pursue an individual doctorate, then you will need a supervision agreement.
 This means that you must first find a professor who will accept your topic or propose a topic for you and supervise you during your doctorate.
 Please check the websites of the respective institutes and gain an overview of our professors’ research fields.
 As soon as you have found a suitable supervisor for your topic, please contact them by email or pay them a visit during their office hours.
 If the professor accepts your proposal, you will receive written confirmation.
 You can then use this supervisor agreement to apply for an individual doctorate.

 There are different application requirements for our structured doctoral programmes.
-The Research Academy Leipzig provides information about current doctoral positions and the respective requirements.
+Find information about current doctoral positions and the respective requirements on our website.